 Taxable Income = B – C = $25,000 – $10,000 = $15,000

-Basically, your taxable income is your profit, or cash flow, for the period.
-Your full time income is ignored because you are already taxed at work.
+Your taxable income is your profit, or cash flow, for the period.
+You can ignore your full-time income because your employer already took care of the tax withholdings.

 3. Calculate Your Tax Owe

-Tax owe for the period is simply calculated as follow
+Tax owe for the period is calculated as follow

 Tax Owe = Taxable Income x Effective Tax Rate = $15,000 x 16.5% = $2,475

-You can repeat the same process for each quarterly payment and for the State calculation as well.
-This is a very simplified version but it has worked well for me over the past 10+ years I have been doing this.
+You can repeat the same process for each quarterly payment and the State calculation as well.
+This is a very simplified version, but it has worked well for me over the past 10+ years I have been doing this.

 Late Payment Penalty

-The good news is that as long as you pay more than last year total taxes or at least 90% of what you owe, it’s hard to get penalized according to the IRS.
+The good news is that as long as you pay more than last year’s total taxes or at least 90% of what you owe, it’s hard to get penalized according to the IRS.

 If you didn’t pay enough tax throughout the year, either through withholding or by making estimated tax payments, you may have to pay a penalty for underpayment of estimated tax.
 Generally, most taxpayers will avoid this penalty if they owe less than $1,000 in tax after subtracting their withholdings and credits, or if they paid at least 90% of the tax for the current year, or 100% of the tax shown on the return for the prior year, whichever is smaller. — IRS.gov

-Penalties is calculated using the IRS Form 2210.
+Penalties are calculated using the IRS Form 2210.
 The basic equation is

 Penalty = Total Underpayment for the Year x 0.03603

-If you pay the tax you owe prior to April 15th income tax return due date, the IRS will reduce the penalty as follow
+If you pay the tax you owe before April 15th income tax return due date; the IRS will reduce the penalty as follow

 Penalty Reduction = Total Underpayment for the Year x Number of days paid before 4/15/19 × 0.00016